The BPC has an immediate opening for a project associate in the Immigration Project. This role will report to the Director of Immigration.

 - Other duties as assigned

-- Bachelor’s Degree and at least 1 year of experience OR at least 3 years relevant office experience.
+- Bachelor’s Degree and at least 1 year of relevant experience

 BPC offers a highly competitive salary and provides generous benefits.
-Individuals interested in this position should send resume, cover letter, and references to email@example.com.
-Please be sure to include the title of this job, Project Associate, Immigration Project, in the subject line of your email.
+Individuals interested in this position should send resume, cover letter, transcript, and references to [email protected].
+Please be sure to include the title of this job, Project Associate, Immigration Project in the subject line of your email.